SemanticMediaWiki/SemanticFormsSelect/README.md

 For instance, since AJAX methods are deprecated in newer MediaWiki versions, they have been updated to API ones.

-It can still be considered a preliminary alpha versions.
+It can still be considered a preliminary alpha version.
 Use with caution.

 ## TODO

-* Check how it works in different multiple template circumstances
 * Check whether it works with extra Semantic Forms options, such as mapping template.